 Legal information surrounding submissions

 Any personal information contained in submission is protected by law, including the Privacy Act 1988 (Cth) (Privacy Act).
-Your personal information is collected by the department of Employment (the department) through a Contract Service Provider, as part of a consultations process into the relevant topic or programme.
+Your personal information is collected by the department through a Contract Service Provider, as part of a consultations process into the relevant topic or program.

 Your personal information may be used or disclosed for the for the purpose of the consultation into that relevant topic or program.
 Your personal information may be disclosed to other Commonwealth agencies with an interest in the relevant topic or program.

 Your name may be used to attribute your ownership of your submission unless you indicate that you wish to remain anonymous.
 Your email address may be used to enable the department to contact you regarding your submission if it is incomplete or inaccessible.

 Your personal information will not be used or disclosed for any other purpose unless authorised or required by law.

 Ownership of all submissions received by the department remains vested with the respective author(s) of the submission.

 In making a submission to this website, you grant a royalty-free licence to allow the department to use, reproduce, publish, perform or communicate to the public your submission on the department website, including converting your submission into a different format to that submitted for the purposes of meeting relevant accessibility requirements.